 Of course, before we got to the roof there was some prep work to be done.

 First, I had some LMR400 cable laying around which had the wrong connector on one end (from my early days of pushing the BUY button before double checking what connectors I’d need).
 Before we jump into cables and connectors, it is WAY easier & cheaper to just order the right cables & connection and not do it yourself.
-I recommend USACoax for that.
-If you’re in Europe I’ve heard that McGill Microwave does the same thing.
+I recommend McGill Microwave for that.

 Still, easy ain’t always my game, and I love making things work.

 Step one was to cut off the wrong connector.
 Here we go!

 You can do all this stuff with a straight razor blade, but I’m a “right tool for the job” kind of guy.
 I picked up the proper cable cutters, strippers, prep tool, and crimpers for both this size (LMR400) and LMR240, just in case I need to do that as well.

 After stripping the cable sheath and the inner core, it was ready for soldering the tip onto the copper inner wire.
 I blew one tip before I got it right.
 Yep, I ain’t perfect, not by a long shot.

 Here’s what it looked like the second time. 🙂

 From there you just slide on the connector, then crimp it.
 Easy enough with the right tools.
 Here it is before the crimp connection: